dhansel/Altair8800-IOBus/07-speech-processor/README.md

 must have been some cards to provide speech output but I am not aware of any.
 The card here attaches a
 [General Instruments SP0256-AL2](https://en.wikipedia.org/wiki/General_Instrument_SP0256)
 speech processor to the I/O bus.
+A short video of a prototype of this card in action can be [seen here](https://youtu.be/eII_QtdnQuI).

 ![Speech processor card](speech_processor.jpg)